mhristev/Spotify-Janitor/README.md

 - Tracks are flagged for removal and scheduled for deletion.
 - Users have a brief window to undo the action.

+### Add New Tracks
+- Users can search for new tracks and add them to their library.
 ---

 ## Setup and Installation